 I can’t print the PDF easily.
 Can you help?

 Sorry about that.
 The PDF is meant to look nice on a laptop or tablet screen, but it isn’t easy to print.
-However, many of the recipes from Good and Cheap are available as individual pages on this site and they print just fine.
+However, most of the recipes from Good and Cheap are available as individual pages on this site and they print just fine.
 Take a look at the recipe index to find the ones you want to print.

 I can’t download the PDF.
 Can you help?